bliutwo/pomodoro/README.md

 There's a bug in that the window constantly takes focus.
 We might be able to fix that by doing the following:

 - [x] See if you can't eliminate extra `app.showSubWindow("Pomodoro")` lines.
 This should only be needed *once*.

+#### BitBar stint

+- [x] In `topbar.py`, play sounds.
+- [x] Add multithreading action!
+- [x] Use [BitBar](https://github.com/matryer/bitbar#plugin-api) (already installed) to display the script on top bar on Mac.

+It displays at the top, but the main problem is that it expects a one-line output.
+All I need to do is update a file over time, and it'll work.

+- [x] Make a Python script that updates a file over time, then make another that *only* reads and prints the line from the file.

 ### Competing Pomodoro apps